 Lovely cosy pub in the heart of Devon countryside. - We stayed in the local village for a weekend away and visited the New Inn for waffle brunch.
 The owners were really friendly, the pub was lovely and cosy and... see more

 RUGGED devon FLAVOURS with us

-The New Inn was recently refurbished to upgrade our kitchen, bar and heating, together with improvements to the menu and beverage selection.
+We recently refurbished the New Inn to upgrade our kitchen, bar and heating, together with improvements to the menu and beverage selection.

-Please visit our Facebook page for updates about our opening situation with regard to COVID restrictions.
+Please visit our Facebook page for regular updates about our food, entertainment schedule and much more!

 Destination North Devon